 (6) If the Registrar is required by the Court to appear and assist the Court in making an order under this section, the Court may make an award of costs to the Registrar for the appearance.

+[Section 352 amended by No. 7 of 2016 s.
+198 and 199.]

 Division 4 — Acquisition of shares of dissenting shareholders

 353. Definitions